franciscoxavier04/pm-BIM/docs/user-guide/work-packages/work-package-relations-hierarchies/README.md

 - **Related to** - This option adds a link from the work package A to work package B, so that project members can immediately see the connection, even if the work packages are not members of the same hierarchy.

+- **Parent**  - This option makes the related work package a parent of the current (child) work package.

 - **Duplicates / Duplicated by** - This option indicates that the work package B duplicates a work package A in one way or another, for example both address the same task.
 This can be useful if you have the same work package that needs to be a part of a closed and public projects at the same time.
 The connection in this case is only semantic, the changes you make in work package A will need to be adapted in work package B manually.

 > [!NOTE]